jacksonrayhamilton/snowman/README.md

 - "Super" via `Object.getPrototypeOf`
 - Totally immutable objects via `Object.freeze`

-These features allow and data to be shared in an exclusive manner, without exposing it for modification, or even readability.
+These features allow data to be shared in an exclusive manner, without exposing it for modification or even readability.
 Implementation details no longer leak, sparing projects from additional maintenance and documentation.
 Data is more secure, if not completely locked-away, from malicious 3rd-parties.
 No more `object._pinkyPromise`.

 Let it snow, let it snow, let it snow... ❄